 When you’re trying to find quality HVAC services, you generally want a technician that understands what they’re doing.
 Many service companies advertise experienced staff, but how can you know for certain?
 One of the easiest ways to verify if an HVAC technician is knowledgeable is by looking for their certifications.
 HVAC certifications should demonstrate proficiency in services like air conditioning repair, installation and maintenance services as well as other core aspects of the industry.

 There are a variety of HVAC certifications available.
 Some prioritize a core body of knowledge professionals should possess, while others are a result of industry standards for energy efficiency and sustainability.
 We’ll review key details about a few of the most common HVAC certifications you’ll come across in your search for services.

 The North American Technician Excellence certification is the largest program for HVAC competency, with tens of thousands of certified technicians.
-Many organizations like the ACCA and the federal Environmental Protection Agency cooperate with the NATE program to standardize the certification tests.
-To pass, participating technicians must meet a minimum score of 70%.
+Many organizations like the ACCA and the federal Environmental Protection Agency assist with the NATE program to standardize the certification tests.
+To pass, participating technicians must reach a minimum score of 70%.
 To maintain NATE certification, technicians must receive continued education or take another exam every two years.

 EPA Section 608